 Carrie finished her competitive rowing career by winning openweight quads at the National Championships in 1991 after jumping into a Tideway Scullers’ crew at the last minute.
 After this she continued to single scull regularly on the Tideway, and then from Maidenhead RC and later Marlow RC when she moved to that area with her rowing coach husband Chris.

 Having been encouraged to move into coaching by Rosie Mayglothling, Carrie went to the 1991 Under 23 World Championships as coach to the lightweight women’s double, but says this was really just looking after them at the event rather than real coaching.

-However, from about 2010 she was by the Marlow RC junior boys’ coach to be the responsible adult looking after his youngsters in the school summer holidays, and this developed into much more full-on coaching of a J16 quad which qualified for the Fawley at Henley Royal Regatta in 2011.
+However, from about 2010 she was asked by the Marlow RC junior boys’ coach to be the responsible adult looking after his youngsters in the school summer holidays and this developed into much more full-on coaching of a J16 quad which qualified for the Fawley at Henley Royal Regatta in 2011.
 Still under her guidance, the core of the crew then won the event in 2013.
-Variou members of the group have since gone on to win the gold medal at the FISU World University Rowing Championships, two silver medals at U23 level, and two are now training with the GB senior squad, “So you can see how lucky I was with the quality of the athletes in my quad!,” she says.
+Various members of the group have since gone on to win the gold medal at the FISU World University Rowing Championships, two silver medals at U23 level, and two are now training with the GB senior squad, “So you can see how lucky I was with the quality of the athletes in my quad!,” she says.

 © Helena Smalman-Smith, 2019.